 1. Fructose Metabolism in the Liver

-Aside from all of this, the breakdown of fructose in the liver does lead to:
+The breakdown of fructose in the liver leads to:

 – elevated triglycerides